vmware-tanzu/tanzu-dev-portal/content/blog/instrumenting-tkg-with-to/index.md

 ---
-title: Instrumenting TGK with Tanzu Observability
+title: Instrumenting TKG with Tanzu Observability
 description: Tanzu Observability enables you to monitor your Kubernetes infrastructure metrics from Wavefront dashboards, as well as create alerts from those dashboards
 tags:
 - Tanzu Observability